The Honorable Darlene A. O'Brien

 First appointed Washtenaw County Probate Judge in 2006, Judge Darlene A. O’Brien won election later that year.
 She graduated in 1980 from Notre Dame Law School having earned her bachelor’s degree summa cum laude from University of Toledo.
 Following a federal judicial clerkship, O’Brien was an active trial attorney for 24 years, representing clients in criminal and civil matters, including those heard in probate and family court.
 She was admitted to practice in the US District Court, ED Michigan, as well as the US 6th Circuit Court of Appeals.

-Currently Judge O’Brien is a member of the Judicial Section Council of the State Bar of Michigan.
-She served as a member of the Mediator Standards of Conduct Committee, and as Team Leader for Washtenaw County American Inn of Court, 2011-2013.
+Judge O’Brien served as a member of the Judicial Section Council of the State Bar of Michigan, the Mediator Standards of Conduct Committee, and as Team Leader for Washtenaw County American Inn of Court, 2011-2013.
 She co-chaired the Washtenaw County School-Justice Partnership Team from 2013-2020.

 Judge O’Brien has civil court mediation training, served as a case evaluator for the 15th District Court, and taught trial practice for Institute of Continuing Legal Education, including its Deposition Skills seminars.
-O’Brien has attended numerous Peacekeeping training conferences, authored numerous articles on Peacekeeping, as well as the “Pleading” chapter in ICLE’s Michigan Causes of Action treatise.
+O’Brien has attended Peacekeeping training conferences, authored numerous articles on Peacekeeping, as well as the “Pleading” chapter in ICLE’s Michigan Causes of Action treatise.

 Cooley Law School designated Judge O’Brien in 2012 as Integrity in the Community Honoree; the Washtenaw County Bar Association presented her with the 2014 Professionalism and Civility Award; and in 2015 the Washtenaw Association for Justice honored her with the Justice Marilyn Kelly Award for Judicial Excellence.
 In 2007, O’Brien received the Bernard J. O’Connor award by the Dispute Resolution Center for the just and humane resolution of human disputes and in 2005, the Women Lawyers Association of Michigan, Washtenaw Chapter presented O’Brien with the Mary E. Foster award for her leadership and contributions to women.